MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 ---

-Q: Can I change port (bindings) or volume (mounts) after creating the container?
+Q: Can I change port bindings or volume mounts after creating the container?

-A: No. You need to create a new container using (?)
+A: No. You need to create a new container

----

-Q: How can I view container resource usage statistics

-Option 1: exec htop?

-Option 2: podman stats? podman top?

----

-Q: Can I back up a container?

-Option 1:

 ---